ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 ![Banana Cake Pop](banana-cake-pop.png)

-In order to configure Banana Cake Pop or other middleware settings you can chain in the server options with the GraphQLEndpointBuilder.
+To configure Banana Cake Pop or other middleware settings, you can chain in the server options with the GraphQLEndpointConventionBuilder.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)